OxNinja/CCG/README.md

 * Web template for Docker
 * SQLi challenge template
 * Basic static reverse challenges
-* Refacto of the "selecting a random type of sub-category or challenge" part (doing a `utils.py` may help?)
+* Refacto of the "selecting a random type of sub-category or challenge" part (creating a `utils.py` may help?)

 ## FAQ